Skip to main content

 To create an API user in EVA, see API Users.

 This user should have a Role containing the AdyenNotificationEndpoint permission.
 The chapter is hidden if the inquiring user does not have that permission.
-Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.
+Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a user's role.

 After creating our API user for the Adyen integration, we need to create an API key for that API user.